tracyqwerty/cpp_knowledge_sharing/docs/structured_binding.md

 auto [i, _, s] = t; // i is an int, s is a string, the float is ignored
 ```

-In this last example, the underscore `_` is often used as a placeholder for values we don't care about.
-Note that `_` isn't a language feature; it's just a valid variable name that by convention signals "we're not using this value".
+In this last example, the underscore `_` is often used as a **placeholder** for values we don't care about. **Note that `_` isn't a language feature; it's just a valid variable name that by convention signals "we're not using this value".** You cannot use `auto [i, , s]` in C++.
+The syntax for structured bindings requires a name (or a placeholder) for every element.
+If you want to ignore certain values, you can use a placeholder, such as `_`.

 So to sum up, structured bindings are a convenient way to unpack values from tuples, pairs, and structs.
 They can simplify code and make it more readable, especially when working with complex data structures.